-Evaluations of student performances by field instructors are to be completed and submitted online at the end of each semester.
+Evaluations of student performances by field instructors are to be completed and submitted online within the CORE ELMS database at the end of each semester.
 Students will be evaluated on the educational objectives identified and agreed upon in the field Educational Contract.
 The evaluation link and directions will be emailed to field instructors a few weeks before they are due.
+(A copy for review is included in the appendix.)